TheZipCreator/pdxparser/readme.md

 # Parser for the Paradox/Clausewitz Scripting language
-This is a simple library that parses the scripting language found in clausewitz engine games.
+This is a simple library for the D language that parses the scripting language found in clausewitz engine games.
 The `parse` function returns a `Node` object, which can then be iterated over.
 Here's an example usage:
 ```d
 import pdxparser, std.stdio;